• CLASSIC SAILFLOW

 .synopsis...

-front to sweep northeastward across lake erie later on monday.
+a cold front east across the lake on monday.

 ripley to buffalo ny extending from 5nm off shoreline to us-